phicunguyen/Raspberry-P4-enable-gpio-to-do-heartbeat-using-device-tree/README.md

         pi@raspberrypi:~/phi/dts $ ls /sys/class/leds/
         led0  led1  mmc0::  MYLED0  MYLED1

-You can stop the heartbeat by echo none to trigger. since it's write protected yoou need to do sudo.
+You can stop the heartbeat by echo none to trigger. since it's write protected you need to do sudo.

     sudo sh -c "echo none > /sys/class/leds/MYLED0/trigger"

-You can start the heartbeat echo heartbeat to trigger.
+You can start the heartbeat again by echo heartbeat to trigger.

     sudo sh -c "echo heartbeat > /sys/class/leds/MYLED0/trigger"

 Same thing above can be done for MYLED1.

 There is an led called ACT, you see it blinking while the raspberry is bootup and stop after boot up is done.
-You can control the led from your raspberry pi after boot up is done Run the command below on your raspberry pi to see the led blinking.
+You can control the led from your raspberry pi after boot up is finish Run the command below on your raspberry pi to see the led blinking.

     sudo sh -c "echo heartbeat >/sys/class/leds/led0/trigger"